-The 15 materials chosen to garnish the Refuge benches were selected so as to work with small producers, harvesters or manufacturers as close as possible to the packaging site which is none other than an ESAT (Establishment and Service of Aid by the Work) and all the carpentry work on these same materials is carried out by an Institute for the reintegration of out-of-school youth.
+The 15 materials chosen to fill the Refuge benches were selected so as to work with small producers, harvesters or manufacturers as close as possible to the packaging site which is none other than an ESAT (Establishment and Assistance Service by the Work) and all carpentry work on these same materials is carried out by an Institute for the reintegration of young dropouts.

-DEFI-Écologique is a collective of entrepreneurs fromSocial and solidarity economy brought together as an environmental design office.
-The design office is made up of “entrepreneur-employees” because all of them are members of an Activity and Employment Cooperative (CAE).
-The cooperative principle meets several urgent political and economic needs:
+DEFI-Écologique is a collective of entrepreneurs fromSocial and solidarity economy brought together in the form of an environmental design office.
+The design office is made up of "contractors-employees" because all members of a Cooperative of Activity and Employment (CAE).
+The cooperative principle responds to several urgent political and economic needs:

 - Find meaning in his work,